danielodeyemi/ayewosan/DEPLOYMENT_README.md

-# Production Deployment - Complete Package
+# Deployment Guide for Production Environment

 This directory contains everything you need to deploy your Laravel Lab Manager application to a shared hosting environment securely and efficiently.